-A list of all available FWS positions may be available by contacting the Student Services or on Wisconsin TechConnect.
+A list of all available FWS positions may be available by contacting the financial aid office or visit Handshake Employment Services online.
 There you will find a listing of departments and position descriptions.
 Although a formal hiring process is not used, FWS supervisors may interview several students before deciding which person is best suited for the position.
 You can expect to discuss the details of the position, the hours you are available to work, job expectations, etc.